 Running Gloop Services

-After you have created your Gloop Service, you may want to run it.
-Running a Gloop Service means executing the Gloop Steps defined in the service.
+After you have created your Gloop service, you will want to run it.
+Running a Gloop service means executing the Gloop steps defined in the service.
 It is a pretty straightforward process, just do the following:

 Running the Service via Coder

 - Open the Gloop service by double clicking it in the Coder Navigator view.